signalfx/gdi-specification/specification/behaviors.md

 * Maximum selection rate of 0.10

 Agents SHOULD make trace selection decisions based on trace ID.
-Snapshot profiling SHOULD use different trace selection algorithm than sampler do to avoid possible metrics skew.
+Snapshot profiling SHOULD use different trace selection algorithm than samplers do to avoid possible metrics skew.

 The recommended algorithm of trace selection: